COTC-Header-1600-x-800_crop 5_00000_crop

 We watch characters blossom in ways we want to change.

-Characters come to an epiphany and we want to have our own.
-We’re given permission to speak our truths as we see characters speak theirs – or how they don’t.
+Characters come to an epiphany and we want our own.
+We’re permitted to speak our truths as we see characters speak theirs, or how they don’t.
 The Hate U Give is a good example of overcoming the fear of speaking out.
-In Can You Ever Forgive Me is someone living a lie.
+In Can You Ever Forgive Me someone lives a lie.

-Sometimes we see ourselves clearly.
+Sometimes we see ourselves.
 Yet, do you ever find yourself thinking, why did I do that?
 What made me react that way?
-Or, let’s say we’re talking about the movies: do you wonder: why did I fall in love with that character in that particular film; but hate with a venom that other, even one I think I “shouldn’t” hate?
+Or, do you wonder: Why did I fall in love with that character in that particular film; but hate with a venom that other, even one I think I “shouldn’t” hate?

 And, what about your intrigue with reruns of Hannibal Lecter in Silence Of The Lambs?
 Why Love Actually is your go-to Christmas Holiday flick?
 Or why you’re curious enough to watch Charles Manson, Ted Bundy, and Michael Jackson documentaries?